bahlolab/superSTR/docs/INSTALL.md

 ## Requirements:

-superSTR is tested and working on Debian/Ubuntu, RHEL/Centos, and on OSX. superSTR is not tested on and does not currently support Microsoft Windows.
+superSTR has not been tested on (and does not currently support) Microsoft Windows.
+The following instructions have been tested on:

+* Debian 10.8 "buster"
+* Ubuntu 20.04 LTS "Focal Fossa"
+* Centos 8
+* Apple OSX 10.14.6 "Mojave"

 Please make sure the following are installed and available on your system prior to installing superSTR: